Akritic/images-similarity-score/README.md

 <h2> Assumptions: </h2>

-Assuming python is installed on your system. pip is installed on your system
+* Assuming python is installed on your system.
+* pip is installed on your system.